VirgilSecurity/virgil-sdk-javascript/docs/guides/signature/creating-signature.md

 See our [Use Cases](/docs/get-started) to find out what you can do with Digital Signature.

-Set up your project environment before starting to create a Digital Signature, with the [getting started](/docs/guides/configuration/client.md) guide.
+Before starting to create a Digital Signature, set up your project environment with the [getting started](/docs/guides/configuration/client.md) guide.

 The **Signature Creation** procedure is shown in the figure below.